Table of Contents

 Of the studies that examined longer term obesity and body composition outcomes there were not many differences between the stable high and RWG trajectories.
 Thus, starting at an elevated BMI and remaining elevated (ie, a child born large for gestational age (“LGA”) who does not regress to a smaller size) or undergoing RWG in the first two years and then remaining at an elevated BMI both seem to contribute to similar BMI outcomes.

-RWG is associated with increased risks of later obesity, though the available literature does not indicate why the risk is increased (ie, this may be causal, correlational, or multifactorial).
+RWG is associated with increased risks of later obesity, though the available literature does not indicate why the risk is increased (ie, this may be causal, correlational, or multifactorial), and it’s not clear how much additional prognostic value RWG provides in addition to already meeting some measurement of excess body weight in the first two years of life.
 One study does show an association of earlier weight gain with future (at age 7 years) appetite traits such as greater eating in response to food stimuli, less satiety responsiveness, and lesser ability to compensate for consumed calories, and these associations were greater when excess weight gain occurred in infancy, but it still isn’t clear if this earlier weight gain caused these traits or if these individuals were prone to developing these traits regardless of the early weight gain.(Warkentin, 2023)

 Note: There is some evidence that an earlier age of adipocyte (fat cell) expansion and a faster rate of increase in adipocyte number can lead to a persistent elevated adipocyte cell counts into adulthood.(Spalding, 2008) This may be one of the reasons why increased weight gain at an early age is associated with elevated obesity risk in the future.
 However, this is speculative, and a recent publication indicates that adipocyte number can increase in adulthood as well.(Arner, 2022)